Arrow BOOK

 • Symptoms linked to facet joint irritation on examination or imaging

-• Persistent pain despite medication or physiotherapy
+• Persistent pain despite physiotherapy or medication

-The procedure can be both:
+The procedure can serve two purposes:

 What to expect during the procedure

-• You lie comfortably on the procedure table.
+• You lie comfortably on the procedure table

-• The skin over the neck is cleaned and numbed with local anaesthetic.
+• The skin over the neck is cleaned and numbed with local anaesthetic

-• A small amount of medication is injected.
+• A small amount of medication is injected

-• You rest briefly before going home.
+• You rest briefly before going home

-The procedure usually takes 10–20 minutes.
+The procedure usually takes around 10 to 20 minutes.

 After the procedure

-• Temporary numbness or warmth in the neck may occur.
+• Temporary numbness or warmth in the neck may occur

-• Some people notice improvement within hours, while others may take a few days.
+• Some people notice improvement within hours

 Benefits